jrobertofg/SQL_Challenge/README.md

 Challenge 9 SQL

+To obtain the whole model of creation and queries use the file employee_db_sql

 In this challenge the objective is to design a database model with the tables in csv given.
 To have the Database please download the zip file and open it so you can have the database sql.